 Kysek Rover Softbag Features

 You will see a lot of similarities between the Kysek Rover Softbag and other premium soft-sided coolers on the market offered by companies such as Yeti, RTIC, and Engel.
-The demand for these premium soft-sided coolers that can keep ice for long periods of time only seems to be growing and we love to see all of these companies coming out with their own twist on it.
+The demand for these premium soft-sided coolers that can keep ice for long periods only seems to be growing and we love to see all of these companies coming out with their twist on it.

 The foundation for this Softbag lies in the InternaShield Interior that is wrapped in rawhide skin.
 This provides excellent protection from bumps and scrapes while also assisting in ice life thanks to the insulation offered up by the InternaShield.
 You don’t have to worry about accidentally poking a hole in this fabric when it brushes an abrasive surface.